 In terms of usability, Bondora does a few things differently to other P2P lending sites.
 First of all, you can customize the entire dashboard to your preference.

-If you use the Bondora Go and Grow, you’ll find that some of the information that is relevant for investors that prefer to use the Portfolio Manager or Portfolio Pro might not be relevant to you.
+Use the Bondora Go and Grow.
+You’ll find that some of the relevant information for investors that prefer to use the Portfolio Manager or Portfolio Pro might not be relevant to you.

 Insights into Bondora’s Past Performance

-Bondora also gives you access to various statistics that you can use to gain more insights about Bondora’s past performance.
-The statistics might be relevant to you if you invest a lot of money while using the advanced Portfolio Pro or Portfolio Manager.
+Bondora also gives you access to various statistics that you can use to gain more insights into Bondora’s past performance.
+The statistics might be relevant if you invest a lot of money using the advanced Portfolio Pro or Portfolio Manager.
 For Go and Grow users, the statistics won’t give much value.

 Bondora Go & Grow Review

-You basically create a Go and Grow account, choose your investment purpose and define the starting amount, monthly contribution and the loan period.
+You create a Go and Grow account, choose your investment purpose and define the starting amount, monthly contribution, and loan period.

 Your money within your Grow and Go account will be diversified across 90,000 loans.
 There is no better way to diversify your portfolio on Bondora with any other tool than Go & Grow.

 The Go & Grow account is ideal for investors who want to use P2P lending as an "alternative" to savings accounts.
-You can set up monthly payments to your Bondora account and then you don’t have to worry about anything else.
-The Go & Grow tool will invest your added funds without any further actions from your site.
+You can set up monthly payments to your Bondora account, and then you don’t have to worry about anything else.
+The Go & Grow tool will invest your added funds without further actions from your site.